R3D4CTED/piracy-basics/torrenting.md

 Use [this](http://portforward.com/) site for instructions on how to port forward for your router.
 Use [this](http://www.canyouseeme.org/) to check if the port of your torrent client is forwarded.

+### What is a seedbox?

+A seedbox is a service that leeches torrents for you and provides the files in a direct download format, or uploads them to a cloud drive of your choice.
+They also seed the torrents, and have high upload speed, so are used by Private Tracker users.
+Since the seedbox has a high upload speed compared to regular peers in the swarm, it is more likely to be chosen to upload pieces.

 ## Glossary
 >Peer = Any person who is downloading or has downloaded a torrent.<br>
 >Swarm = The entire set of peers.<br>